ChristinaHein/shirt/README.md

 * sleeves: sleeveless, short, 3/4 sleeves, long

 ## Which kind of files do I get and how can I use the pattern to cut the fabric?
-The pattern will be written into a SVG-file.
-This file can be transferred directly to a laser cutter for cutting.
+The pattern will be written into a SVG-file or DCF-file.
+These files can be used these files can be used for machine cutting using knives or laser cutters.
 But if you don't have access to such a machine, you can also plot the file on paper and transfer it to the fabric as usual.

 ## What do I need...
 ### ... to take the body dimensions?